willcpope/galaxys_edge_experience_analysis/README.md

 * Google Trends

 ## Online Survey Data
-I created a survey using Google Forms and collected **165** responses from various Reddit subreddits including:
+I created a survey using Google Forms and collected **165** responses from various Reddit subreddits.

-* r/StarWars
-* r/WaltDisneyWorld
-* r/disneyparks
-* r/DisneyWorld
-* r/Disneybound
-* r/GalaxiesEdge
-* r/DisneyTravel
-* r/Disneyland

 ### Age Groups of Survey Participants
 The pie chart visualizes the age groups of survey participants. **25-34** is the largest age group who participated in the survey followed by the adjacent age groups **18-24** and **35-44**.
 The 2 smallest participating age groups are the youngest (**Under 18**) and the oldest (**55-64**).